Lesley Belleau

 Lesley Belleau is an Anishinaabe writer from Canada.
 She is most noted for her 2017 poetry collection Indianland, which won the Pat Lowther Award in 2018.

-A member of the Garden River First Nation near Sault Ste.
-Marie, Ontario, she has studied English literature at the University of Windsor and Indigenous studies at Trent University.
+She is a member of the Garden River First Nation near Sault Ste.
+Marie, Ontario.
+She earned a Master of Arts in English Literature and Creative Writing at the University of Windsor, and is a PhD candidate in Indigenous studies at Trent University.
+As of 2022, she was a Pre-Doctoral Fellow at Queen's University.